 It’s always best to consult with your healthcare provider, or an Elektra provider, for medical advice before taking supplements.
 For more information on supplements, including how to go about selecting high-quality supplements, check out this quick primer from our team.

-Most Americans don’t get enough of this mineral (which is found in leafy greens, salmon, nuts, seeds, and legumes) and opt for a supplement to help prevent osteoporosis, help with joint aches, promote quality sleep, etc.
+Most Americans don’t get enough of this mineral (which is found in leafy greens, salmon, nuts, seeds, and legumes).
+Some opt for magnesium supplements to help with sleep, muscle cramps, constipation, and even anxiety.
+Magnesium also plays a role in bone health.

 Vitamins B & D